Creativity, Connection & Backpacking Magic

 This session, campers headed out to breathtaking locations, including Carlon Falls, Kibbie Lake, Tamarack Creek, Early Intake, Powell Lake, May Lake, Camp Lake, and Bear Lake.
 Each destination offered something spectacular: sparkling swimming holes, ancient trees, granite ridgelines, and skies so clear you could count every star.

-Trips kick off with a scenic drive, followed by a trailhead meetup with Wilderness staff, then a day hike toward the campsite.
+Trips kick off with meeting the bunk’s wilderness leader at Camp and taking a scenic drive to the trailhead, followed by a hike toward the campsite.
 Once there, bunks settle in with lunch, time to swim or explore, and plenty of games and bonding activities.
 As the sun dips below the trees, campers gather to cook dinner on backpacking stoves and share stories before curling up in sleeping bags — often choosing to sleep directly under the stars.

 At Bear Lake, B-10 campers got to swim out to a rock island — a highlight of their session.
 Their counselor, Ari G., reflected on the magic of that shared moment: